-The prize goes to Coleman’s Cortes Big Top tent, though, for having a real, hinged door.
+One of our favourites is the Coleman’s Cortes Octagon tent, for having a real, hinged door.
 It can also be used as a screenhouse/gazebo without the inner tent and looks cool.
-You can find more in our quick-pitch tent feature.
+There’s a new blackout version too for those who like a lie-in!

 But there are some simply lovely new tipi-type tents around that are surprisingly easy to put up and have lots of space.
 Have a look at all our favourites – inflatable, tipi, bell, quick-erect, pop-up and more.

 Look at this pale, interesting and VERY affordable Air Seconds 4.2 XL tent, which won the 2020 Best Value Family Tent award.
 It has great blackout bedrooms, plus a zip-out groundsheet.

 Frequently Asked Questions

 Both campervans and caravans are great for your next vacation.
 A caravan is a trailer pulled by a truck or van that can sleep up to 10 people, while a campervan is the "caravan" on wheels with beds in the back.
 They come with all of the amenities you would need like fridge, stove, sink, bathroom etc.

 What's the difference between a campervan and a motorhome?